dyspop/responsysrest/README.rst

 Managing Content
 ~~~~~~~~~~~~~~~~

-You'll notice the files we use are ``.htm``.
-It is Responsys's nature to
+You’ll notice the files we use are ``.htm``.
+It is Responsys’s nature to
 change ``.html`` to ``.htm`` silently on upload.
 It is recommended to
 simply create all of your files with ``.htm`` to comply, otherwise you
-might end up with duplicates in your local copies if you're pulling
+might end up with duplicates in your local copies if you’re pulling
 files out.
-In fact, the wrapper won't allow .html files.
+In fact, the wrapper won’t allow .html files.

 Create Folder
 ^^^^^^^^^^^^^